ICIS publishes pricing information which you can use in settlements and contracts in order to optimise your deals and

 Use the independent price assessments and market coverage in our price reports to track the regional Ethanol market.

 The demand for fuel-grade ethanol imports into the Philippines is unclear.
 The government has been actively trying to support the domestic ethanol industry, which could possibly result in reduced ethanol imports.
-With China-US trade tensions running high and with no resolution in sight, US exports of fuel ethanol to China could resume though there is no sign yet of any change in current status.
-Ethanol buyers in northeast Asia, however, said they are well-stocked until end of H1 2019 and that might limit demand interest in the quarter.
+With China-US trade tensions running high and with no resolution in sight, US exports of fuel ethanol to China are unlikely to resume.
+Ethanol buyers in northeast Asia are waiting for better price levels from Brazilian suppliers as the harvest season continues.

 We offer the following regional Ethanol analysis and news coverage to keep you informed of factors and developments affecting prices in the Asia Ethanol marketplace.